cyurtoz/kafka-playback-service/README.md

 # Kafka Playback Service

-A project that sends messages within a time period from one Kafka to the another, with a specified speed coefficient.
+A project that does a kind of "playback" between Kafka brokers; pulls messages from one Kafka and sends them to the another, in a certain time interval at a specified speed.